interledger-deprecated/tutorials/letter-shop/index.md

 If you run the server now you'll see that it now both step 1 and 2 of our 5 step program.

-&#1f389; Congratulations, you're making great progress to becoming a letter baron.
+:tada: Congratulations, you're making great progress to becoming a letter baron.

 Now let's put ourselves in the shoes of the customer and attempt to buy our first letter!